What is your delivery area?

 What sizes and quality do you offer?

 We have a wide range of trees to choose from, starting from as small as 4 feet to trees that are up to 10 feet high.
-They all come in three different grades:
+They all come in two different types:

 Do I need to be at home on the delivery date?

 If you paid with a credit card, the delivery man will leave the tree at your door, unless otherwise requested.
 (You can leave a note on your mailbox.)